aj-odev/sms-viz-responses/README.md

 # WCA Visualize Response

+THIS PROJECT IS NOW OBSOLETE.
+DO NOT USE!!!

 This repository is a simple small project to gather SMS link clicks (Karix-Visualize) responses and store in the database.
 This will be typically used when
 1. you want to know if a the recipient has clicked on a shortened link in SMS and take action in real time
 1. you want to get the shortened link click and store it in your database for reporting purposes